The Dead Stock Survival Guide for Small Manufacturers

 To start a stocktake in Katana, you’ll first need to create a stocktake document for all item variants that have any quantity in stock.

-While your stocktaking is underway, no stock adjustments will be made before the stocktake status is set to as Completed.
+While your stocktaking is underway, no stock adjustments will be made before the stocktake status is set to Completed.

 You can still delete rows that need to be left out from the stock adjustment to recount them.
 Once done, change the status to Completed.
 This will automatically create a stock adjustment and update the quantity in stock.